 Making the move toward greater business agility is difficult.
-But by embracing lean thinking and accomplishing the distinct, high-impact activities we've outlined at each of the five steps, you will deliver results.
-Keep in mind that trying to build agility at steps you're not ready for (before achieving agility at earlier levels) can destroy the organizational health of your business.
+But by embracing lean thinking and accomplishing the distinct, high-impact activities we have outlined at each of the five steps, you will deliver results.
+Keep in mind that trying to build agility at steps that you are not yet ready for (before achieving agility at earlier levels) can destroy the organizational health of your business.